How do some companies manage to retain their customers, regardless of how bad they are?

 However, that wasn’t the case.

 What followed was the uncovering of one of the biggest corporate scandals in living memory.
 Management had claimed at the time that it was a few bad employees who had tried to cheat the system to get results.
-But as we learned, the company’s ‘Eight is Great’ mantra —which meant that every customer should be sold 8 Wells Fargo products—had rotted the very culture of the company.
+But as we learned, the company’s ‘Eight is Great’ mantra —which meant that every customer should be sold at least 8 Wells Fargo products—had rotted the very culture of the company.

 Under intense pressure from management to perform, Wells Fargo employees had set up millions of accounts for customers without their knowledge or consent.
 Those employees who refused to do so or spoke up against the system were quickly fired.

 Not only had these bogus accounts racked up millions of dollars in fines, but they had also affected customer credit ratings.
 This meant that they could have been charged many more millions of dollars in higher interest rates.
-The true cost of the scandal would likely never be fully calculated.
+The true cost of the scandal is likely never to be fully calculated.
 Understandably, there was public uproar.

-CEO John Stumpf was summoned to a hearing in front of the Senate Banking Committee at which Senator Elizabeth Warren called him ‘gutless’ and said, ‘you should resign.
-You should be criminally investigated by the Justice Department and the Securities and Exchange Commission.’
+CEO John Stumpf was summoned to a hearing in front of the Senate Banking Committee at which Senator Elizabeth Warren called him “gutless’” and said, “you should resign.
+You should be criminally investigated by the Justice Department and the Securities and Exchange Commission.”

 In the immediate aftermath of the scandal, consultancy firm cg42 surveyed existing Wells Fargo customers.
 They reported that the bank would likely lose 14% of their customers, with a further 30% stating that they would be shopping around for alternatives.
 Overall, cg42 estimated that the company would lose about $99 billion in deposits and $4 billion in revenue in subsequent 18 months.